luke-lite/luke-lite.github.io/_projects/Jacksonville-Housing-Prices-Time-Series-Analysis.md

 ![X_model_diag]({{site.url}}/assets/images/project_posts/Jacksonville-Housing-Prices-Time-Series-Analysis-graphs/X_model_diag.png)

-I then found the best model for each individual zipcode and made 2-yaer forecasts on house price.
+I then found the best model for each individual zipcode and made 2-year forecasts on housing prices.
 The forecast for the average of all Jacksonville zip codes looks like this:

 ![jax_avg_forecast_2_yr]({{site.url}}/assets/images/project_posts/Jacksonville-Housing-Prices-Time-Series-Analysis-graphs/jax_avg_forecast_2_yr.png)